 Sweden, before 1941

 Very rare wall tapestry .
 Signed MMF.
-Wool and linen on wool warp.
-Designed in 1930 and woven before 1941.
+Wool and linen on linen warp (part of the linen is hand-spun).
+Woven before 1941.
 Handwoven at Märta Måås-Fjetterström AB, Båstad, Sweden.

 Märta Måås-Fjetterström (1873-1941), considered to be Sweden’s greatest textile artist, founded her studio in the southern part of Sweden in 1919, where artisan weavers learned to interpret Måås-Fjetterström’s many watercolour sketches into hand-woven masterpieces of knotted piles and ‘rölakan’ flatweave rugs, wall hangings and tapestries of exceptional quality and craftsmanship.